Women empower the nation. Considering this, the Indian Government has started several welfare schemes for women in India.

 The Dena Shakti scheme’s primary goal is to provide affordable funding for women entrepreneurs involved in various activities such as agriculture, manufacturing, micro-credit, retail stores, education, housing, etc.

-The aim of establishing the Dena Bank, which is a public sector bank, is to increase economic opportunities for women and pave the way for their economic liberation.
+The aim of establishing the Dena Bank, a public sector bank, is to increase economic opportunities for women and pave the way for their economic liberation.
 The bank is establishing a credit network for women entrepreneurs.